lsprowl/logic-problems/answers/two_number_addition_answer.md

 ![Two number addition](pictures/sum2b.png)

-In the hundreds column we see that A + A plus a possible carry-over must sum to
-9. In order for the hundreds column to sum to 9, there must be a carry-over of an odd number from the tens column.
+In the hundreds column we see that A + A plus a possible carry-over from the tens column must sum to 9.
+In order for the hundreds column to sum to 9, there must be a carry-over of an odd number from the tens column.
 The only possible carry-over is a 1 which means that A must be 4.
 We now have

 ![Two number addition](pictures/sum2c.png)